Category Archives: 1980 – 1989

 He coached the Alliston Juniors to the Ontario semi-finals before calling it a hockey career.

-player with the Collingwood Collegiate Seniors in 1965.
+Larry was an exceptionally good football player and was named the most valuable player with the Collingwood Collegiate Seniors in 1965.
 He had considerable placed well up in the Ontario Schools Ski Racing programme.

-the Ontario Harnessmens’ Association for two years.
+Always a lover of horses, he became a certified farrier and was assistant manager of the Ontario Harnessmens’ Association for two years.
 Involved as an owner, trainer and driver of Standard Bred horses since 1972, Larry owned and operated the Intosh Harness Supplies Ltd. and Custom Blend Horse Feeds, coupled with a busy mail order horse supply businesses and the operation of the Tack Store at Windsor Raceway.

 His uncle, Alex MacMurchy, a well known former long distance runner, was one of the first athletes to be inducted into the Collingwood Sports Hall of Fame.